FStarLang/FStar/doc/book/part2/part2_inductive_type_families.rst

 no longer use the ``__no_positivity`` option.
-In a later section, once we've introduced the *effect of divergence*, we will see that non-positive definitions can safely be used in a context where programs are not expected to terminate, allows us to safely model things like the ``dyn`` type, without compromising the soundness of F*.
+In a later section, once we've introduced the *effect of divergence*, we will see that non-positive definitions can safely be used in a context where programs are not expected to terminate, allowing one to safely model things like the ``dyn`` type, without compromising the soundness of F*.